uberspot/WindowsImageCapturing/README.md

 ###Step3

-On each VM now enable the default Administrator user (instructions: [http://technet.microsoft.com/en-us/library/dd744293%28v=ws.10%29.aspx](windows 7) and [http://www.ghacks.net/2012/06/11/windows-8-enable-the-hidden-administrator-account/](windows 8) ), add a password for it and then login as Administrator and delete all other local accounts and their files.
+On each VM now enable the default Administrator user (instructions: [windows 7](http://technet.microsoft.com/en-us/library/dd744293%28v=ws.10%29.aspx) and [windows 8](http://www.ghacks.net/2012/06/11/windows-8-enable-the-hidden-administrator-account/) ), add a password for it and then login as Administrator and delete all other local accounts and their files.
 Only the Administrator account should be present on the system.

 ###Step 4